lucasnbsb/AwsCertNotes/Route53.md

 ### Failover

 - 2 instances, Primary and secundary
-- primary needs to have a health check
-  - When it fails Route 53 maps the traffic to the seconday ( can be anywhere else )
+-     If primary is down (based on health checks), routes to secondary destination

 ### Geolocation

 - By Continent, Country or US state
 - Should create a default record (for no location match)
-- Localization, restricting distribution for compliance, Etc -
+- Localization, restricting distribution for compliance, Etc

-### Traffic Flow
+### Geoproximity

-- Visual editor for your rules
-- you can combine different routing policies
-- one polocy can send you to another
+- routes to the closest region within a geographic area

 ### Multi-Value